Letting go – what is it?

 When something inside says: now.

-A moment of silence
+A moment of stillness

 Like something still.

-Like a natural movement inward.
+Like a natural inward movement.

 In the quiet space between inhalation and exhalation, what has been tense can begin to loosen.

-Not completely — just carefully.
+Not fully — just gently.

-And at their own pace.
+And at its own pace.

 Just a little.